I read a quote on the internet today:

 I’ve been thinking about that lately.
 When I found out I was pregnant, I was scared to suddenly be responsible for another being.
-For me, that responsibility began the moment the line appeared on the stick; I came off my medication and started trying to take care of my body now that it was housing another being.
-I spent my money on books about pregnancy: What To Expect When You’re Expecting, memoirs of pregnancy, books on foetal origins.
-I read articles about pregnancy and childbirth, decided I was probably going to be a bit of a hippie.
-I was going to have a water birth with no drugs, even toyed with the idea of home birth.
+For me, that responsibility began the moment the line appeared on the stick; I came off my medication and started taking care of my body now that it was housing a human.
+I spent my money on books about pregnancy: What to Expect When You’re Expecting; memoirs of pregnancy; books on foetal origins.
+I read articles about pregnancy and childbirth; decided I was probably going to be a bit of a hippie mother.
+I was going to have a water birth with no drugs, even toyed with the idea of a home birth.

-From about my 12th week of pregnancy I slept only on my left side or sitting up; never on my back, never on my right side.
+From about my 12th week of pregnancy I slept only on my left side or sitting up; never on my back or my right side.
 I played music to my bump, read it The Cat In The Hat, talked to it when it kicked me.

 And the whole while, I was absolutely petrified that I was doing it all wrong and would continue to do so for the rest of my life.
 That I would be responsible for producing one of those people you see on a talk show and wonder aloud just how the hell they’ve been raised so badly.

-It occurred to me this morning that I have not had a full night’s uninterrupted sleep since before Christmas 2011.
+It occurred to me this morning that I have not had a full night of uninterrupted sleep since before Christmas, 2011.
 I have gone from spending the majority of my time alone, to spending all of my time with my baby.
 I have gone from panicking about not knowing how to change a nappy, to using washable cloth nappies.
-I’ve gone from being scared to bathe her, to getting in the bath with her and having a good old splash together every other day.
+I’ve gone from being scared to bathe her, to getting into the bath with her and having a good old splash together every day.
 I’ve gone from gingerly putting her down in a moses basket propped up at one end to avoid vomit, to having her lay on a blanket next to me in my own bed.
 I do everything with my child, and I find it an alien concept when people ask me about having a break.
 Why would I want a break?
-I don’t see this as strong, I see it simply as the way things are.
+I don’t see this as strong; I see it simply as the way things are.